snap-one/docs-driverworks-proxyprotocol-lightv2/source/includes/40_Light_v2_extras.6_Light_v2_extras/_14-USECASE.md

 - `Extras:removeSection(sectionLabel)`

 This way, you will avoid lost objects (objects that are in section array but will not be displayed because empty index before).
-It is strongly recommended to hide rather than remove objects that will be temporary removed form the CI.
+It is strongly recommended to hide rather than remove objects that will be temporary removed from the CI.

 Before destroying an Extras class instance, please use the `Extras:cleanCapability()` method.
 Also, please pay attention to the Capability section of the documentation.